zsimpson/zbs.zest/README.md

 $ zest --groups=integration:slow
 ```

 Run only tests that contain the string "foobar".
-This also
+This will also
-runs any parent test function needed to execute the match.
+run any parent test needed to execute the match.
 ```bash
 $ zest foobar
 ```